bimus-github/search-in-js/README.md

 # Array Data Filter Hook

-This is a custom hook designed to filter data in an array based on a search query.
+This is a custom function designed to filter data in an array based on a search query.
 It provides flexibility in specifying the keys to search for within the data, as well as the type of search function to use.